 Many participants questioned the value of site notices and whether alternative more cost-effective methods could be utilised instead.

-At the start of the lockdown almost a third of planning authorities weren’t conducting physical site visits.
+At the start of lockdown almost a third of planning authorities weren’t conducting physical site visits.
 Instead many were using technology to conduct virtual site visits and building inspections:

 Almost all planning authorities who attended the workshops have now resumed visits/inspections in some capacity.
 Many are beginning to make use of new digital tools in place of, or accompanying, physical visits/inspections.